 Haggling is a part of Thai culture, and you should bargain playfully for purchases such as souvenirs and clothing.
 Prices are even flexible in shopping malls.
 Accommodation and activities can often be negotiated, but always keep in mind the rules of saving face.
 Never haggle for food, drinks, or items with standardized prices.

 Tipping is not the norm in Thailand, although there are some rare exceptions.
 Even if your intentions are good, leaving a tip accelerates cultural mutation and inflates prices for locals.
 Doing so causes people to prefer serving tourists (because they sling money around) over locals who may be more frugal.

-For large purchases made on your trip, you can request a GST refund at the airport as you exit Thailand.
+For large purchases made on your trip, you can request a VAT refund at the airport as you exit Thailand.
 You'll need to have receipts and paperwork.

 Prices displayed always include tax.
 At the register, you'll pay the price that was displayed.
 Sometimes a 10 percent service charge may be added to restaurant bills.